sergio-garcia-clones/angular2-webpack2-typescript2/README.md

 ## Application
 The demo application showcases:

-* Angular2 module composition using shared modules.
+* Angular module composition using shared modules.
-* Angular2 module routing
+* Angular module routing
 * Angular2-Material components gathered in one shared module
 * Application demos the material components as of current version
 * Uses ServiceWorker or AppCache for static caching